GC2020 delegate count holds steady

 Thirty annual conferences did not have any journals on file with the agency when General Conference approved the legislation, Graves said.

-However, since that time, Graves and the agency has worked to ensure it has on file the most up-to-date journals from conferences around the globe.
+However, since that time, Graves and the agency have worked to ensure it has on file the most up-to-date journals from conferences around the globe.
 Only one annual conference has not submitted its journal at this time, Graves said.

 While the delegate count is unlikely to change, the commission is looking at other changes ahead.
 The body has given preliminary approval to look at making General Conference’s proposed legislation and daily proceedings more digitally accessible.